The Hunger We Pass Down - 9781645662815

 “Genuinely frightening story of rape, abuse, and neglect.
 A bold story of intergenerational trauma that creates spooky scares out of real-life atrocities.” —Kirkus, STARRED Review

-Single mom Alice Chow is drowning.
-Between a booming small business, a resentful teenage daughter, a screen-obsessed son, and a secret boyfriend, Alice can never get everything done in a day.
+Single mother Alice Chow is drowning.
+With a booming online cloth diaper shop, her resentful teenage daughter Luna, and her screen-obsessed son Luca, Alice can never get everything done in a day.
 It’s all she can do to just collapse on the couch with a bottle of wine every night.

-One morning, Alice wakes up and everything has been done: the counters are clear, the kids’ rooms are tidy, orders are neatly packed and labeled.
-As the pattern continues, she realizes that someone—or something—has been doing her chores for her.
+It’s a relief when Alice wakes up one morning and everything has been done.
+The counters are clear, the kids’ rooms are tidy, orders are neatly packed and labeled.
+But no one confesses they’ve helped, and Alice doesn’t remember staying up late.
+Someone–or something–has been doing her chores for her.

 “Genuinely frightening story of rape, abuse, and neglect.
 A bold story of intergenerational trauma that creates spooky scares out of real-life atrocities.” —Kirkus, STARRED Review

-Single mom Alice Chow is drowning.
-Between a booming small business, a resentful teenage daughter, a screen-obsessed son, and a secret boyfriend, Alice can never get everything done in a day.
+Single mother Alice Chow is drowning.
+With a booming online cloth diaper shop, her resentful teenage daughter Luna, and her screen-obsessed son Luca, Alice can never get everything done in a day.
 It’s all she can do to just collapse on the couch with a bottle of wine every night.

-One morning, Alice wakes up and everything has been done: the counters are clear, the kids’ rooms are tidy, orders are neatly packed and labeled.
-As the pattern continues, she realizes that someone—or something—has been doing her chores for her.
+It’s a relief when Alice wakes up one morning and everything has been done.
+The counters are clear, the kids’ rooms are tidy, orders are neatly packed and labeled.
+But no one confesses they’ve helped, and Alice doesn’t remember staying up late.
+Someone–or something–has been doing her chores for her.